 Marginal Revenue Cost (MRC)

 Similarly, resources also have a marginal revenue cost (MRC), equal to the change in total resource cost divided by the unit change in resource quantity.

 |Additional Unit of Resource|

-A firm maximizes its profits by continually adding resources as long as the marginal revenue product is greater than or equal to the marginal revenue cost.
+A firm maximizes its profits by continually adding resources as long as the marginal revenue product exceeds or equal to the marginal revenue cost.
 Hence, profit is maximized when MRP = MRC.

 Profit Maximization: MRP = MRC

-This is similar to the profit maximizing rule concerning the firm's output, were marginal revenue = marginal cost.
+This is like the profit maximizing rule for the firm's output, were marginal revenue = marginal cost.
 In a purely competitive market, MRC equals the resource price.

 Resource Demand Schedule

 Because the marginal revenue product declines with additional units of variable resources using fixed assets, the demand for resources is also downward sloping.
 For instance if 1 worker can produce 10 widgets and each of those widgets sells for $5, then 1 worker can produce $50 with the product.
 If an additional worker can only produce 9 widgets, then the 2 workers together can produce 19 widgets.
 Hence, each worker can produce $45 worth of products.
 This creates a downward sloping demand curve for resources, where demand = marginal revenue product.

 The MRP curve equals the firm's resource demand curve.
 So, in the above example, if the market is willing to pay a total of $90 for widgets, then the firm will hire only 2 workers.